yaoyi30/ResNet_Image_Classification_PyTorch/README.md

 # ResNet_Image_Classification_PyTorch
-This is a ResNet image classification training code
+This is a ResNet image classification training code,can be converted to onnx model and deployed to Android using **ncnn**

 **Android demo**